ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-server.md

 process requires both root and a `/admin` principal.

-It's preferable to not bring up servers at a whim, but if you must, you should use hostnames of the form `hozer-{50..89}` and their corresponding IP addresses (rather than allocating new ones).
-Please clean up (remove the VMs and logical volumes) when you're finished.
+It's preferable to not bring up servers at a whim, but if you must, you should use hostnames of the form `hozer-{60..89}` and their corresponding IP addresses (rather than allocating new ones).
+Please clean up when you're finished by running `virsh undefine hozer-{num}` to remove the VM and `lvremove /dev/vg/hozer-{num}` to remove the logical volume.

 ## Pick a hostname and IP